 I am interested in how bacteria interact with plants.
-We use synthetic and systems biology approaches to better understand how molecular mechanisms impact on overall systems behaviour.
+My group uses mainly synthetic and systems biology approaches both on ex planta and in planta model systems to better understand how molecular mechanisms impact on overall systems behaviour.
 Research activities span from molecular mechanisms that underpin bacterial system behaviour, to predictably alter their behaviour in plant environments.
-For example, we study the molecular program of Pseudomonas syringae that triggers plant pathogenicity and the regulation of nitrogen assimilation and fixation in a various bacteria.
-I am coordinating the systems and synthetic biology aspects of our strategic LoLa award to engineer nitrogen fixing bacteria to reduce our dependency on chemically produced nitrogen fertilisers (RCUK: BB/N003608/1).
+We study bacterial traits that are either detrimental or beneficial to plants and crops.
+For example, we work with Pseudomonas syringae that triggers plant pathogenicity and Klebsiella oxytoca that can fix atmospheric nitrogen that can provide nitrogen biofertilisers to crops.
+Among others, I am leading the systems and synthetic biology aspects of our strategic LoLa award to engineer nitrogen fixing bacteria to reduce our dependency on chemically produced nitrogen fertilisers (RCUK: BB/N003608/1).

 et al., 2018, Mutualism between Klebsiella SGM 81 and Dianthus caryophyllus in modulating root plasticity and rhizospheric bacterial density, Plant and Soil, Vol:424, ISSN:0032-079X, Pages:273-288

 Schumacher J, Waite C, Wang B, Synthetic transcription factors allowtuneable synthetic control of the complex bacterial nor regulon, EMBO: Creating is Understanding: Synthetic Biology Masters Complexity

 Schumacher J, Waite C, In vivo absolute and relative Nif protein abundances of Klebsiella oxytoca, 13th European Nitrogen Fixation Conference